+- · Reviewed technical submittals.

+- Responded to Requests for Information.

+- Completed schedule review.

-• Held bi-weekly meetings to advance design of SCADA.
+- Held bi-weekly meetings to advance design of SCADA.

-- Continue bi-weekly technical meetings to advance SCADA design. - Continue work to finalize the SCADA schedule.
+- Continue bi-weekly technical meetings to advance SCADA design. - Continue review of Preliminary Design.

 3.3 Tunnel Modification

 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team manage completion of design and construction management for the Tunnel 1 and Tunnel 4 Drainage Rehab Project.
 The Drainage Rehab Project is funded separately from PCEP and will be a Design-Bid-Build construction package.
 Construction will occur concurrently with the Electrification DB contractor's efforts in Segment 1.